Stabilization of isogeny spaces between supersingular Drinfeld modules: Rank-2 case: stabilization via theta series

+In this section we prove Theorem~\ref{thmMain}, the explicit rank-$2$ form of the stabilization formula $\dim_{\F_q}\cM_s = 2(s+1)-(d-1)$ for all $s\geq d-2$.
+The argument is automorphic: we encode the dimensions $\dim_{\F_q}\cM_s$ via a Brandt-type theta series on the Bruhat--Tits tree, decompose it into Eisenstein and cuspidal parts, and use the polynomiality of the cuspidal $L$-function to obtain a recursion that pins down $\dim_{\F_q}\cM_s$ exactly.
+This route is independent of the successive-minima machinery of Section~\ref{sec:smb-stabilization}, and by Corollary~\ref{cor:emax-r2} it establishes Conjecture~\ref{conj:emax-bound} for $r=2$.

-Two left ideals $I$ and $J$ of $\cO$ are in the same class if $J=Ib$ with $b\in D^\times$.
-The set of left ideal classes is finite and its order $n$ is independent of the choice of $\cO$.
-Let $\{I_1, \dots, I_n\}$ be the set of left ideals representing the distinct ideal classes, with $I_1=\cO$.
-For $1\leq i\leq n$, let $\cO_i$ be the right order of $I_i$.
-Then each conjugacy class of maximal orders in $D$ is represented (once or twice) in the set $\{\cO_1, \dots, \cO_n\}$.
-We let $\mathbf{t}\leq n$ be the number of distinct conjugacy classes of maximal orders in $D$.
-Then $n$ is the \textit{class number} of $D$ and $\mathbf{t}$ is the \textit{type number} of $D$.
-With this notation
+Fix a prime $\fp\lhd A$ of degree $d$ and let $D$ be the quaternion algebra over $F$ ramified only at $\fp$ and $\infty$.
+Two left ideals $I$ and $J$ of a maximal $A$-order in $D$ are in the same class if $J=Ib$ for some $b\in D^\times$.
+The set of left ideal classes is finite, and its cardinality $n$ is independent of the choice of maximal order.
+Fix a maximal order, let $\{I_1, \dots, I_n\}$ be a set of representatives of the distinct ideal classes with $I_1$ equal to the chosen order, and for $1\leq i\leq n$ let $\La_i$ be the right order of $I_i$.
+Each conjugacy class of maximal orders in $D$ is represented (once or twice) by some $\La_i$; we let $\mathbf{t}\leq n$ denote the number of distinct conjugacy classes.
+Then $n$ is the \textit{class number} and $\mathbf{t}$ is the \textit{type number} of $D$.
+With this notation,